WHAT I KNOW

 ABOUT YOGI BHAJAN

-Gratitude and devotion are sacred.
 Gratitude should be directed specifically towards what actually deserves it.
 Devotion should be given to what is worthy of it.
 Neither should require overlooking or accepting trauma, manipulation, untruths and the deeply disturbing aspects that are just as real.
 Those aspects also must be acknowledged and dealt with with eyes open.
 When I acknowledge those aspects and the sense of being manipulated by power abuse, the feeling is not of gratitude.
 It is one of deep sadness and questioning.
+Gratitude and devotion are sacred.

-There are many difficult questions that may not have answers and will continue to arise all my years.
 I devoted the arc of my life and career, handing it to someone I admired and trusted, and who expected complete trustworthiness from me.
 Now that I know what was going on behind closed doors, and the untruths that were perpetuated, and other manipulations and business practices, it shifts the entire perspective.
 A massive shift in perspective.
 One that requires wings.
 And thus metamorphosis.

 I am giving up all "isms".
 And I say that after deeply immersing in Sikhism, which is such a beautiful path.
 But for me at this time and group path, with its do's and don'ts dictated from the outside, are not of service.
 I carry it deeply in my heart actually, but simply have to give up the requirements of form, which are not the essence anyway.